CurveDocs/curve-docs/docs/LLAMMA/amm.md

 </figure>

-To ensure assets are liquidated or de-liquidated, the AMM adjusts its price to create arbitrage opportunities:
+To ensure assets are liquidated or de-liquidated, the AMM adjusts its price to create arbitrage opportunities.
+Every trade within the AMM that arbitrages the price difference between `oracle_price` and `get_p` is essentially soft-liquidating users.

 *The system relies on **two different prices**:*

 - `price_oracle`: collateral price fetched from an external OracleContract
 - `get_p`: oracle price of the AMM itself

 When $\text{price_oracle} = \text{get_p}$, the external oracle price and the AMM price are identical, making arbitrage impossible.
 Generally, when the price oracle begins to change, the AMM price is adjusted (the AMM price is kind of more sensitive than the regular `price_oracle`) to enable arbitrage opportunities.

 When the price of the collateral starts to rise, then $\text{price_oracle} < \text{get_p}$, and therefore, arbitrage is possible by swapping the collateral asset into crvUSD until $\text{price_oracle} = \text{get_p}$.